nbtjaden/stmoran/README.md

 library(stmoran)
 ```

-Please refer to `stmoran.html` in the `./vignettes/` directory for an
+Please refer to `stmoran.Rmd` in the `./vignettes/` directory for an
 example on how to use `stmoran`

 ## References